 - Make the frosting: In a large bowl using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the cream cheese and butter together on high speed until smooth and creamy.
 Add 3 cups confectioners’ sugar, vanilla, and salt.
 Beat on low speed for 30 seconds, then switch to high speed and beat for 2 minutes.
 If you want the frosting a little thicker, add the extra 1/4 cup of confectioners sugar (I add it).
 Spread the frosting on the cooled cake.
 Refrigerate for 30 minutes before serving.
 This helps sets the frosting and makes cutting easier.

 - Cover leftover cake tightly and store in the refrigerator for 5 days.

-- Make Ahead Instructions: Prepare cake through step 5.
+- Make Ahead & Freezing Instructions: Prepare cake through step 6.
 Cover the cake tightly and refrigerate for up to 2 days or freeze up to 3 months.
 Bring to room temperature, make the frosting, frost, and serve.
-Frosted cake freezes well, up to 3 months.
-Thaw overnight in the refrigerator, bring to room temperature or serve cold.
+Frosted or unfrosted cake freezes well, up to 3 months.
+Thaw overnight in the refrigerator, bring to room temperature, and then frost if needed and serve.

 - Buttermilk: Buttermilk is required for this recipe.
 You can make your own DIY version of buttermilk if needed.
 Add 1 Tablespoon of white vinegar or lemon juice to a liquid measuring cup.
 Then add enough room temperature whole milk to the same measuring cup until it reaches 1 and 1/2 cups.
 (In a pinch, lower fat or nondairy milks work for this soured milk, but the cake won’t taste as moist or rich.)
 Stir it around and let sit for 5 minutes.
 The homemade “buttermilk” will be somewhat curdled and ready to use in the recipe.